bthate/genocide/docs/index.rst

     In 2018 i wrote the king of the netherlands that what he calls medicine in his laws are in fact not medicine but poison.
-Proof of being poison of these medicine were shown to the king, bringing him in the "knowing" was confirmed by the king saying "he has taken note of what i have been writing".
+Proof of being poison of these medicine were shown to the king, bringing him in the "knowing" was confirmed by the king saying "he has taken note of what i have written (zyprexa is poison)".
     <br><br>
     This makes that the care laws the king employs are not care laws but genocide laws with which the king is killing groups of the population by giving them